Sep 26, 2023

 • Plagiarism

 No matter how careful you are about rights, a lawsuit could affect you in the future.
 Even unfounded lawsuits you ultimately win can be costly.
-Consider the following scenarios:
+The following scenarios highlight how easily media liability claims can arise in production environments:

 • You use a song in your production.
 As the song is old enough to belong to the public domain, you are confident you can use it without purchasing rights.
 However, you receive notice that the particular version of the song you used is not in the public domain and the rights owner is suing you for copyright infringement.